 One of the primary disadvantages of epoxy flooring is the fact that it takes a long time to cure.
 This can be a significant problem for busy households or businesses that don’t have the luxury of downtime.

-Epoxy flooring needs to cure for at least 24 hours before it can be used, and in some cases, it can take up to 72 hours.
+Epoxy flooring needs to be cured for at least 24 hours before it can be used, and in some cases, it can take up to 72 hours.

 This means that you have to plan ahead and make sure that you have enough time to let the epoxy flooring cure properly.
 Otherwise, you’ll be stuck with a sticky mess that’s impossible to use.